phdhary/nv-config/README.md

 # NvChad Personal Configuration

+NvChad is awesome base for Neovim config.

-This repository is my custom configuration of NvChad.
+This repository is my custom configuration of it.

-In case that you'd like to try this (for some reason):
+In case that you'd like to try this:
 - Install Neovim.
 - Follow [NvChad](https://nvchad.github.io/quickstart/install#pre-requisites)'s instruction .
 - Clone this repository to `{nvim config directory}/lua/custom/`.